RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 Alternatively when working with a CP/M compiler, or editor, making a copy of the compiler drive file and working from that copy (rather than the original) can be quite useful.

 On first boot into CP/M, mount the `sys.cpm` system drive and the new working drive.
 It can then be useful to copy some CP/M commands onto the working drive using `PIP.COM`, then the `sys.cpm` system drive does not need to be mounted on further boots.
-Generally `XODEM.COM` is all that is necessary, as the CP/M CCP has `DIR, `REN`, `ERA`, `TYPE`, and `EXIT` commands built in.
+Generally `XMODEM.COM` is all that is necessary to upload work in progress, as the CP/M CCP has `DIR`, `REN`, `ERA`, `TYPE`, and `EXIT` commands built in.

 Then, on each subsequent boot-up of CP/M only the working drive in drive `A:` is necessary.
 After compiling a new project with z88dk, the work-in-progress application `.COM` can be uploaded to the RC2014 using `XMODEM` and then tested.
 If the work-in-progress crashes CP/M or needs further work, then repeat the process as needed without danger of trashing any other drives.